 "We liked the lowest possible water and energy use, of course, which are critical to the Wildernest concept," says Alexander.
 "But we were also impressed by the tracking tech—that our owners could see how much water and power they were saving.
 It's just the way modern living should be."

 PassivDom is also a cutting-edge modular manufacturer and developer of 3D printed homes.
 They too are 100% independent from the grid and traditional infrastructure, allowing people to live in their dream locations, no matter how remote.

 PassivDom homes' unique 3D printing method allows for an extremely temperature efficient construction.
 They also integrate the latest technology for fully networked smart living.

 “We are creating something very interesting with extraordinary characteristics," says founding partner Maxim Gerbut.
-"The OAS Shower is an important component of our autonomous, networked utility system.
+"The Orbital Showers is an important component of our autonomous, networked utility system.
 It helps deliver the comfort of a home, while still being 100% self-sustaining.”

 The revolution is modular